About this Course:

 Built for Diverse Learners

 The facility offers functional classrooms, modest breakout spaces, and equipped massage clinic and training facility, with the capability to offer walk-in massage therapy.
-Cookery facilities are offered off-site through our partners at the Clarence Turf Club.

 Our low fees are designed to make education accessible to all students, and we provide a range of funding options, and customised payment schedules.